5 ways to Improve Your Pronunciation

-A common problem with learning English is learning how to correctly pronounce the words.
-Incorrect pronunciation can stop you from being understood by others but don’t worry, we are here to help.
+A common challenge with learning a new language is learning how to be understood when you say something – how to have clear pronunciation!
+Incomprehensible pronunciation can stop you from having successful conversations.
+But don’t worry, with good strategies and daily practice it is possible to make great improvements.
 Here are 5 tips for improving your English pronunciation fast:

 1. Listen and Mimic.

 To improve your English pronunciation it is important to listen to a little bit of English every day.
 This can include listening to English radio programs, songs, television, or movies.
 If there is a subtitle option on the video you are watching, that can also help.
-As you listen, try to mimic how they pronounce certain words.
-Look up the meaning of words you don’t know.
+As you listen, pay attention to the sound.
+Try to mimic — try to repeat some words and phrases.

 While practicing your pronunciation in front of a mirror might sound strange, it is actually quiet helpful.
-The sounds we make in speaking come from the shape of our mouthes and the placement of our tongue and lips.
-Seeing the shape of our mouth’s as we pronounce certain words, help us become more conscious and thus better remember the correct pronunciation of words.
+The sounds we make in speaking come from the shape of our mouths and the placement of our tongue and lips.
+Seeing the shape of our mouthas we pronounce certain words can be useful feedback.
+“Mirror practice” will help us become more conscious and thus better remember the correct pronunciation of words.
 Learn the correct mouth positions for certain English sounds at Rachel’s English, then practice the mouth positions in front of a mirror a few minutes everyday.

 While you may have never heard of this technique, it’s one that many gifted language learners swear by.
-It’s the idea of speaking your native language with an English accent.
+It’s the idea of speaking your native language with an English accent .
 The better your English accent gets in your native language, so will your English pronunciation.
 So let’s say your native language is Portuguese.
 You would try to speak in Portuguese with the best English accent possible.
+In other words, imitate a typical English speaker speaking your language.
+This will demonstrate for you the pronunciation differences between English and your native language.

 4. Read Out Loud.